 Our principal commitments consist of obligations under operating and finance leases, purchase obligations with third-party providers for the use of cloud hosting and other services and outstanding debt.
-There were no material changes to our commitments and contractual obligations during the three months ended March 31, 2022 from the commitments and contractual obligations disclosed in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of our 2021 10-K. For further information on our commitments and contractual obligations, refer to Note 6, Note 7 and Note 13 of the notes to our unaudited condensed consolidated financial statements included in Part I, Item 1 of this Form 10-Q.
+There were no material changes to our commitments and contractual obligations during the six months ended June 30, 2022 from the commitments and contractual obligations disclosed in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of our 2021 10-K other than the operating lease agreement we entered into in April 2022 for an office space in Israel.
+For further information on our commitments and contractual obligations, refer to Note 7, Note 8 and Note 14 of the notes to our unaudited condensed consolidated financial statements included in Part I, Item 1 of this Form 10-Q.